 Seasoning cast iron is a skill that any chef should learn.
 It helps to improve the longevity of your cast iron cookware by preventing rust and creating a protective layer for cooking.
 Most importantly, though, the pan becomes non-stick when it's seasoned.

 So, yes, you can use olive oil to season cast iron, but that there are many other oils that work well, if not even better!
-Try a few out and find what works best for you!
+Try a few out for your cast iron pan seasoning and find what works best for you!

 Comments will be approved before showing up.